polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 ## Integrated Hyperlambda AI help

-If you mark some Hyperlambda code in Hyper IDE and click F1, it will invoke AINIRO's machine learning type for Hyperlambda, and actually explain your code using natural language.
+If you mark some Hyperlambda code in Hyper IDE and click F1, it will invoke AINIRO's machine learning model for Hyperlambda, and actually explain your code using natural language.

 <img src="/assets/images/hyperlambda-ai-help.webp" alt="Screenshot of Hyper IDE&#x27;s integrated Hyperlambda F1-based help component" loading="lazy" width="2400" height="1500">